5 things to know about US-Chinese trade negotiations

 Beijing and Washington have raised tariffs on billions of dollars of each other's goods, prompting fears the conflict will dampen global economic growth that is showing signs of slowing.

-Here are five things to know about the biggest trade conflict to date between world's biggest and second-biggest economies:
+Here are five things to know about the biggest trade conflict to date between the U.S. and China:

 WHAT IS THE DISPUTE?

-Trump raised import duties on Chinese goods in July over longstanding complaints Beijing steals or pressures foreign companies to hand over technology.
+Trump raised import duties on Chinese goods in July over longstanding complaints Beijing steals technology or pressures foreign companies to hand it over.
 The Trump administration also objects to Chinese industry development plans that Washington, Europe, Japan and other trading partners say violate Beijing's market-opening obligations.

 U.S. officials worry that China's rise as a potential competitor in telecoms, solar power, electric cars and other fields might erode American industrial leadership.
 They want Beijing to roll back government efforts to create global competitors in robotics and other fields.